 What is San Francisco Green Film Festival?

 The San Francisco Green Film Festival is a non-profit organization dedicated to screening compelling environmental films; connecting audiences to filmmakers and experts; and sparking green ideas & actions.
-Our signature program is the Green Film Fest and we also screen films and support filmmakers throughout the year.
+Our signature program is the annual Green Film Fest and we also screen films and support filmmakers throughout the year.

 What is Green Film Fest?